Technical support

 This is not necessary, our application is accessible on most recent MFD screens from the main manufacturers (Raymarine, Simrad, B&G, Lowrance, Garmin, Furuno).

-It all depends on the MFD generation (screen performance/latency).
-A list of suitable equipment is available in our technical documentation and can be sent to you on request.
+It all depends on the generation of MFD (performance/latency of the screen).
+The list of compatible screens is available in our technical documentation and can be sent to you on request.

 Sizing an electric propulsion system for a boat depends on a number of factors.
 Here are a few criteria to consider: